Motion and physiological measurements for health, rehabilitation and performance analysis

-Essential part of HUMEA lab is motion capture system (Vicon Vero 1.3 and 2.2 cameras) and force plates.
-Motion capture cameras are mounted on the walls of the lab and two force platforms (AMTI OR6-7) are embedded into floor.
+Essential part of HUMEA lab is motion capture system (Vicon Vero 1.3 and 2.2 cameras) and three force plates.
+Ten motion capture cameras are available and three force platforms (AMTI OR6-7) are embedded into floor.
 Force platform setup is modifiable, enabling measurement of ground reaction forces in various movements.
 Alternatively, force measurement bench can be mounted on a force plate.

 Instrumented treadmill (Motek M-Gait) is installed into the capture volume of Vicon motion capture system.
 The treadmill enables integration of motion analysis with physiological measurements during running and walking, such as ergo-spirometry and ECG.

-In-house built force-measuring bench for knee extension/flexion and ankle plantarflexion force is also integrated into motion capture system.
+In-house built force-measuring bench for knee extension/flexion and ankle plantarflexion force is also integrated into the motion capture system.

 Surface electromyography (EMG) can be combined to motion analysis.
 The newest equiment for recording EMG is Delsys Trigno.
-Laboratory has a 14-channel Trigno system, which is integrated with motion capture system.
+Laboratory has an over 16-channel Trigno system, which is integrated with motion capture system.
 Delsys Trigno is wireless and features dry electrodes integrated in one box.
 Thus only one box, size of a match box is enough to measure activity of a muscle.
 The sensors also include IMU for orientation measurement.
 Software development for simultaneous EMG and orientation measurement and realtime integration to OpenSim software is done.

 Alternatively a 16-channel data logger ME6000 (Bittium, Kuopio, Finland) can be used to collect EMG.
-Furthemore, wireless Faros devices (Bittium) are available for EMG measurement outside the laboratory In addition to EMG, accelerometers, inclinometers and goniometers can be used with ME6000 data logger.
+Furthemore, wireless Faros devices (Bittium) are available for EMG measurements in field.
+In addition, accelerometers, inclinometers and goniometers can be used wirelessly.

 Two ultrasound devices: Telemed EchoBlaster 128 CEXT with sensor LV7.5/60/128-Z-2 and Telemed LS128 with sensor HL9.0/60/128Z belong to the equipment.
 Data collection of the device is synchronized with the motion capture system, enabling in vivo dynamics of muscles and tendons to be analyzed.